awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-pause.md

-# aws:pause – Pause an automation execution<a name="automation-action-pause"></a>
+# aws:pause – Pause an automation<a name="automation-action-pause"></a>

-This action pauses the Automation execution\.
-Once paused, the execution status is *Waiting*\.
-To continue the Automation execution, use the [SendAutomationSignal](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_SendAutomationSignal.html) API action with the Resume signal type\.
+This action pauses the automation\.
+Once paused, the automation status is *Waiting*\.
+To continue the automation, use the [SendAutomationSignal](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_SendAutomationSignal.html) API action with the Resume signal type\.

 **Input**
 The input is as follows\.